rpicard/explore-flask/source/blueprints.rst

 etc.), the dashboard (i.e. the news feed), profiles (*/robert/about* and */robert/photos*), settings (*/settings/security* and */settings/privacy*) and many more.
 These components all share a general layout and styles, but each has its own layout as well.
-Listing~ shows a heavily abridged version of what Facebook might look like it if were built with Flask.
+The following listing shows a heavily abridged version of what Facebook might look like it if were built with Flask.

-\\begin{codelisting}

 ::